dgroomes/javascript-playground/webpack/README.md

 ## Wish List

-General clean ups, ITEMs and things I wish to implement for this project:
+General clean-ups, ITEMs and things I wish to implement for this project:

 * [x] DONE Bug.
 The source `index.html` file is not actually used.
 * [x] DONE Add CSS.
 Make sure to use the idiomatic webpack way.